 Athletics & Swimming

 Due to the fact that there is no category for the Deaf in the Paralympics, some deaf athletes have been known to compete in the Olympic Games in both Athletics & Swimming.
-Terrance Parkin who exhaled in both swimming & cycling, & won a silver in swimming in the Olympic Games for South Africa.
+Terrance Parkin who competed in both swimming & cycling, & won a silver in swimming in the Olympic Games for South Africa.

 Both Athletics & Swimming in South African is governed by SASCOC " South Africa’s Sports Confederation and Olympic Committee."
 They not only help look after all our various National Federations who are affiliated to them, but are responsible for the awarding for National Protea Colours to athletes who have met the criteria to represent South Africa in these different sporting codes, however these sports are available to all who wish to participate.

 Cricket and Soccer, also known as Football, is available for The Deaf and persons with Hearing Impairments in South Africa at national, provincial and club level.
 Hearing disabilities are no obstacle to playing Cricket or Soccer but there is a minor difference between the so-called main-stream Cricket or Soccer, such as the level of noise during the deaf sports event and the main-stream match, which is huge.
 The number of decibels is also a main factor, the players involved in these teams should be able to encode up to 55 decibels of sound.